-The groundwater systems operated in accordance with the Operations and Maintenance manuals, while the Peconic vegetation and surface soil cleanup areas were monitored via the Soil and Peconic River Surveillance and Maintenance Plan (BNL 2013b).
+These groundwater systems are operated in accordance with Operations and Maintenance manuals.
 Institutional controls were also monitored and maintained for the cleanup areas in accordance with the RODs to help ensure the remedies remain protective of human health and the environment.
 An annual evaluation of these controls was submitted to the regulatory agencies.
-Table 2-3 provides a description of each Operable Unit and a summary of environmental restoration actions taken.
-See Chapter 7 and SER Volume II, Groundwater Status Report, for further details.
-In 2020, BNL continued the surveillance and maintenance of the Brookhaven Graphite Research Reactor (BGRR) and the HFBR.
-The exterior coating abatement of the HFBR stack was completed and demolition of the stack was initiated in December.
-Due to contractor mobilization delays related to COVID-19, DOE submitted a milestone extension request to the EPA and NYSDEC in August 2020 to extend the administrative closeout until July 2021.
+Table 2-3 provides a description of each Operable Unit and a